-Towards Elimination of Obstetric Fistula and the Reduction of Maternal and Newborn Mortality and Morbidity in Liberia with UNFPA Zonta International's past partnership with UNFPA and support for this project has enabled the program to scale up and achieve impressive numbers of fistula surgeries and reintegration of survivors into their communities.
+Prevention of Mother-to-Child Transmission (PMTCT) of HIV and Gender-Based Violence in Rwanda with UNICEF USA In the 2014-2016 Biennium, Zonta International continued working with UNICEF USA to contribute to a nation free of AIDS and new HIV infection among children, adolescents, women and families; to support the national scale-up strategy for One Stop Centers; and to invest in community-based prevention of violence against women and children.
+(US\$800,000) Towards Elimination of Obstetric Fistula and the Reduction of Maternal and Newborn Mortality and Morbidity in Liberia with UNFPA Zonta International's past partnership with UNFPA and support for this project has enabled the program to scale up and achieve impressive numbers of fistula surgeries and reintegration of survivors into their communities.
 (US\$600,000) Gender Responsive Schools Pilot Model in Vietnam with UN Trust Fund to End Violence against Women, administered by UN Women Gender-based violence in and around schools is highly prevalent in Vietnam and is one of the main barriers to girls' empowerment and gender equality.
 With Zonta's support, Plan Vietnam-a UN Trust Fund grantee-promoted a model of safe, accountable and child-friendly schools where adolescent girls and boys received a quality education in an environment free of gender-based violence.
 (US\$644,00)

-2012-2014 Prevention of Mother-to-Child Transmission (PMTCT) of HIV and Gender-Based Violence in Rwanda with the U.S. Fund for UNICEF Building off the success of a partnership that started in 2008, Zonta's support for the U.S. Fund for UNICEF during the 2012-2014 Biennium continued to focus on treating HIV-positive women, preventing transmission of the virus to their offspring, and ensuring access to health care and reproductive services, as well as preventing and responding to the violence awoken by the brutalization of the society during the genocide-both critical issues for the development of Rwanda and the safety of its women and children.
-The project came to a critical turning point with the government of Rwanda calling to eliminate MTCT of HIV in Rwanda by 2015, which would mean reaching the country's target goal of a 2 percent transmission rate-less than the 5 percent set by other countries.
-(US\$1 million) Towards Elimination of Obstetric Fistula and the Reduction of Maternal and Newborn Mortality and Morbidity in Liberia with UNFPA In Liberia, the treatment of uncomplicated obstetric fistula has a 90 percent success rate due to properly trained surgeons, well-equipped facilities and the necessary aftercare.
+2012-2014 Prevention of Mother-to-Child Transmission (PMTCT) of HIV and Gender-Based Violence in Rwanda with UNICEF USA Building off the success of a partnership that started in 2008, Zonta's support for the U.S. during the 2012-2014 Biennium continued to focus on treating HIV-positive women, preventing transmission of the virus to their offspring, and ensuring access to health care and reproductive services, as well as preventing and responding to the violence awoken by the brutalization of the society during the genocide-both critical issues for the development of Rwanda and the safety of its women and children.
+The project came to a critical turning point with the government of Rwanda calling to eliminate MTCT of HIV in Rwanda by 2015, which would mean reaching the country's target goal of a 2% transmission rate-less than the 5% set by other countries.
+(US\$1 million) Towards Elimination of Obstetric Fistula and the Reduction of Maternal and Newborn Mortality and Morbidity in Liberia with UNFPA In Liberia, the treatment of uncomplicated obstetric fistula has a 90% success rate due to properly trained surgeons, well-equipped facilities and the necessary aftercare.
 During the 2012-2014 Biennium, the program, which Zonta has supported since 2008, moved from project-based treatment to treatment integrated into the government's national health system.
 The project also expanded to provide support to women who have undergone unsuccessful fistula repair surgeries and women with fistula that cannot be surgically repaired (inoperable).
-(US\$1 million) 2010-2012 Prevention of Mother-to-Child Transmission of HIV and Gender-Based Violence in Rwanda with the U.S. Fund for UNICEF This ongoing partnership between Zonta and the U.S. Fund for UNICEF continued to focus on the prevention of mother-to-child transmission of HIV by providing the full range of family package services at 20 UNICEF-supported PMTCT sites throughout Rwanda.
+(US\$1 million) 2010-2012 Prevention of Mother-to-Child Transmission of HIV and Gender-Based Violence in Rwanda with UNICEF USA This ongoing partnership between Zonta and UNICEF USA continued to focus on the prevention of mother-to-child transmission of HIV by providing the full range of family package services at 20 UNICEF-supported PMTCT sites throughout Rwanda.
 In addition, the project sought to expand holistic care and services at support centers for survivors of domestic and gender-based violence to ensure access to proper medical, legal, psychosocial and police support.
 (US\$500,000) An additional (US\$100,000) contribution from District 20 in honor of Past International President Helvi Sipilä supported the Matyazo Health Center in Rwanda.